great-expectations/great_expectations_action/README.md

 ![](https://github.com/great-expectations/great_expectations_action/workflows/Action%20Build/badge.svg) [![MLOps](https://img.shields.io/badge/MLOps-black.svg?logo=github&?logoColor=blue)](https://mlops-github.com)

+# :warning: This Action is not actively maintained and may not be compatible with the latest release of Great Expectations.
+Please visit the [Great Expectations Documentation](https://docs.greatexpectations.io/) for more information on the deployment pattern best suited to your environment.

  <h1><img src="https://github.com/great-expectations/great_expectations_action/blob/main/ge-logo.png" width="100" height="100">Great Expectations GitHub Action</h1>

 This Action allows you to validate and profile your data with [Great Expectations](https://greatexpectations.io/).
 From [the Great Expectations docs](https://docs.greatexpectations.io/en/latest/):